fbpx

 Cute t-shirts and tops

-Italian women like to wear comfy but cute tshirts, sleeveless tops and blouses that may be floral, with a design or have details that make them a bit more than just a white tshirt.
-Materials such as cotton and silk can dress you up and are light and fresh, linen works great in the summer.
+Italian women like to wear comfy but cute tshirts, sleeveless, strapless or tank tops and blouses that may be floral, with a design or have details that make them a bit more than just a white t-shirt.

 A pair of sneakers

 Even if you choose not to wear sneakers for the rest of the trip, we will spend a lot of time in the countryside, in farms and especially, in the vineyards and in the forest, hunting for truffles so you should at least bring a pair of sneakers for that day.
+These Dr. Scholl’s sneakers are our choice for class, versatility and comfort.

-As mentioned earlier, Superga are a great shoe for Tuscany.
+As mentioned earlier, Superga are also a great shoe for Tuscany.
 Cute, light, comfortable and very Italian.
 I also love to wear ballet flats which are comfortable and stylish.
-These ones are made for walking and for travel and these golden ones are sleek and pair with everything.
+These ballet ones are made for walking and for travel and these golden ones are sleek and pair with everything.

 A kaftan